uzairshahidgithub/WiFi-Security-Honeypots-Network-Surveillance-Lab/README.md

 ## Legal Authorisation Statement

 > **You must only perform these attacks against networks and devices you own or have written permission to test.
-Performing these attacks against any network without explicit authorisation is illegal in every jurisdiction — including Pakistan (PECA 2016), UK (Computer Misuse Act 1990) and internationally (CFAA, Budapest Convention).
+Performing these attacks against any network without explicit authorisation is illegal in every jurisdiction: including Pakistan (PECA 2016), UK (Computer Misuse Act 1990) and internationally (CFAA, Budapest Convention).
 This lab uses your own home router and controlled VMs only.**

 Set up a dedicated lab access point (your home router or a second cheap TP-Link router purchased for the purpose).
 Never run these against public Wi-Fi, neighbour networks or institutional infrastructure.